HiteshkumarPrajapati/cybersecurity/projects/Risk Register/risk-register-saas-crm.md

 ---

-## CRM-R04 — Customer account takeover due to weak or absent MFA
+## CRM-R04 (Customer account takeover due to weak or absent MFA)

 **Risk description:** If a customer administrator's login credentials are compromised (via credential stuffing, phishing, or reuse from another breach) and MFA is not enforced on their account, an attacker could gain full access to that customer's CRM tenant, including exporting their entire customer database.

-**Threat / Vulnerability:** Credential stuffing using breached password lists; MFA currently optional rather than enforced at the platform level.
+**Threat / Vulnerability:** Credential stuffing using breached password lists MFA currently optional rather than enforced at the platform level.

-**Existing controls:** MFA available (TOTP) but opt-in for customer users; password complexity policy enforced; anomalous login detection (new device/location) sends an email alert but does not block the session.
+**Existing controls:** MFA available (TOTP) but opt-in for customer users password complexity policy enforced anomalous login detection (new device/location) sends an email alert but does not block the session.

 | | Likelihood | Impact | Rating |
 |---|---|---|---|